annah4182/github-tutorial/README.md

 2. Once created, you `cd` into it
 3. When you're inside the folder, use `git init` to make it turn to a repo.
 To check that you have done it right, you should see the word "master"
 4. Create a file using `touch <file name>` and `c9 <file name>` in order to go into the file to edit and make changes
-5. When you're done with your editings, use `git add .` to include the changes onto the staging area
+5. When you're done with your editings, use `git add .` to include all the changes onto the staging area
 6. Lastly, use `git commit -m "message"` to label the specific changes you made

 To link repository into IDE: